 Tenant insurance is much more affordable than other types of insurance like auto.
 However, here are a few tips and trick that can help you save:

-- Pay annually instead of monthly.
-Some insurance companies offer a discount if you pay in one installment.
+Pay annually instead of monthly.
+Some insurance companies offer a discount if you pay in one transaction.

 Common myths about tenant insurance